spider-mane/leonidas/README.md

 # Leonidas

-## Object oriented framework for customizing WordPress.
+## Object oriented WordPress theme and plugin framework

 This project is still in early development.